Differentiation and integration of polynomials

 Conclusion

-In this demo we have looked at how to differentiate and integrate polynomials using the Polynomials.jl library.
+In this demo, we discussed ways to differentiate and integrate polynomials using the library Polynomials.jl.